frontpressorg/frontpress/readme.md

 Just run the command below and we'll create a configuration file called `frontpress.json`.

-You may find more [information about frontpress.json on this wiki page](https://github.com/teles/frontpress/wiki/frontpress.json).
+You may find more [information about `frontpress.json` here](https://github.com/teles/frontpress/wiki/frontpress.json).

 ```bash
 $ gulp init
 ```

-Using Angular template cache:
+Run this to use the Angular Template Cache:

 ```bash
 $ gulp templateCache